aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     ![CloudShell session running](screenshots/ss-deploy-01-cloudshell.png)

-2. Install the Python 3.11 into your environment.
+2. Clone the solution into your environment:
     ```
-    sudo yum install python3.11 python3.11-pip -y
-    ```

-3. Clone the solution into your environment:
-    ```
     cd ~
     git clone https://github.com/aws-samples/toolkit-for-aws-transfer-family.git
     ```

-4. Run the following command to run the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
+3. Run the following command to run the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
     ```
     cd ~/toolkit-for-aws-transfer-family/solutions/custom-idp
     ./build.sh
     ```
     Monitor the execution and verify the script completes successfully.

-5. Begin the SAM deployment by using the following command
+4. Begin the SAM deployment by using the following command

     ```
     sam deploy --guided --capabilities "CAPABILITY_NAMED_IAM"